Francis Darwin: Family

-His first wife, Amy Ruck, died in 1876, a few days after the birth of her son Bernard, and was buried in Holy Trinity Church, Corris, North Wales.
+Darwin was married three times and widowed twice.
+First, he married Amy Richenda Ruck in 1874, but she died in 1876 four days after the birth of their son Bernard Darwin, who was later to become a golf writer.
+She was buried in Holy Trinity Church, Corris, North Wales.
 According to a letter written by Charles Darwin to his close friend, Joseph Dalton Hooker: " I never saw anyone suffer so much as poor Frank.
 He has gone to N. Wales to bury the body in a little church-yard amongst the mountains".

 He married his second wife, Ellen Wordsworth Crofts, in 1883.
 She was a Fellow and lecturer at Newnham College.
 She was also a member of the Ladies Dining Society in Cambridge.
 She died in 1903, and was buried in the churchyard of St. Andrew's Church, Girton.
+They had a daughter Frances Crofts Darwin, a poet who married the poet Francis Cornford and became known under her married name.

-In 1913, he married his third wife, Lady Florence Henrietta Fisher, the widow of Frederic William Maitland.
+In 1913, he married his third wife, Lady Florence Henrietta Fisher, daughter of Herbert William Fisher and widow of Frederic William Maitland.
 She died in 1920 and is interred in the Parish of the Ascension Burial Ground, Cambridge, opposite the grave of Sir Francis Darwin and his daughter Frances Cornford.
+Her sister Adeline Fisher was the first wife of Darwin's double first cousin once removed Ralph Vaughan Williams.